 Embedding a revolution requires detailed on-going evolution; constant change and continual improvement are necessary, not only for immediate stakeholders but also to account for societal change.
 While innovation and regulation may be driven most by adversity (such as following the

 , which revealed continuing challenges with differing size standards and poor communications), the supply chain industry - particularly maritime - is facing the pressures for environmental performance.
 Alongside the debates surrounding greenhouse gases, it may be expected that there will be decreasing tolerance towards delays, congestion, lack of real-time information and even broader environmental impacts.

 The last half-century has demonstrated that the intermodal dream of seamless shipping at sea and ashore is not a passing fashion.
 In probably 99.9% of supply chain transactions, all works well; the small 'failure rate' is testament to its success but also disproportionately disruptive.
 A core strength of TT Club remains the ability to apply in-depth problem solving skills across the globe as need arises.

-Whether classed as revolution or evolution, 'digital' is seen as the future game-changer - see the joint TT Club and McKinsey & Company report'Brave New World?
-Container Transport in 2043'
+Whether classed as revolution or evolution, 'digital' is seen as the future game-changer - see the joint TT Club and McKinsey & Company report

 .
 The opportunities to delight the customer, while facilitating trade and driving down cost and inefficiencies, are substantial.
 So are the risks inherent in a thoroughly interconnected trade and transport environment built in large part upon open and shared platforms, let alone centuries-old legal frameworks.
 The call for industry statesmen/women for such tasks is as great today as ever.